Thank you, Lane voters! See the latest report (July 1, 2026) on Bond Updates.

 Building Access and Parking

 - The use of Building 15 for Public Safety will require changes to the building entry, egress pathways, and the development of dedicated parking for departmental vehicles.
-Design is underway to widen the service road from Gate 9 to Building 15.
+Excavation and site work are underway with the goal of completion before the start of fall term 2026.
 Construction is to be coordinated with the Public Safety Relocation and Elevated Platform Remediation projects.

 Building 12 Demolition and Site Restoration